 The first way will require a larger amount of capital and therefore, your return on risk will be smaller.

-The vital part of this strategy, is that the written call options are "in the money".
+The essential part of this strategy, is that the written call options are "in the money".
 You want the current market price of the stock to be above the strike price of the call options, at the time of entry.

 These put options will be 'out of the money' and will therefore be cheaper than the written call options.
-The difference between option premiums from your sold and bought positions will produce a credit to your account.
+Assuming there are no 'implied volatility' anomalies, the difference between option premiums from your sold and bought positions will produce a credit to your account.